Where tax havens meet monopoly power

 The economist Paul Krugman warned about this agenda in 1994, in a now-famous article entitled "Competitiveness: a Dangerous Obsession."
 In it, he wrote:

 "The growing obsession in most advanced nations with international competitiveness should be seen, not as a well-founded concern, but as a view held in the face of overwhelming contrary evidence.
 And yet it is a view that people very much want to hold."

 A more sensible alternative approach could be called “upgrading.”
 Here, governments invest in good things that businesses need – infrastructure, education and health, research and development, and so on.
-Regulation or tax policy does not seek to attract FDI through giving it an easy ride, but instead shepherds businesses to compete in markets regulated in the public interest, liberated from the monopolising predations of dominant giants.
+Regulation or tax policy does not itself necessarily seek to attract FDI through giving it an easy ride, but instead shepherds businesses to compete in markets regulated in the public interest, liberated from the monopolising predations of dominant giants.
 Instead of chasing dominant ‘national champions’ we pursue ideas promoted over a century ago by the U.S. Supreme Court justice Louis Brandeis: a distributed infrastructure of supply, with many competing players all down the supply chains, each regulated in a level playing field and the public interest.

 Take, for example, Britain’s music industry.
 The “downgrading” strategy favours letting streaming services and other music behemoths exploit British musicians, in the hope that the giants will invest more in Britain.
 But, as campaigner Tom Gray put it:

 “The British political class have been convinced by the major labels – let’s be clear: foreign-based multinational companies – that they are the great driver of British music.
 When in fact British musicians are the driver of British music.”